 The National Council of Juvenile and Family Court Judges, with OJJDP support, has developed the National Judicial Institute on Domestic Child Sex Trafficking to help judicial officers better understand the dynamics of domestic child sex trafficking, the applicable laws and legal considerations involving trafficking victims, how to identify trafficked and at-risk children, and how to connect these youth to appropriate services.

 OJJDP also support the National Center for Missing & Exploited Children (NCMEC), which serves as an information clearinghouse and resource for those who are searching for missing children and working to address child victimization and sexual exploitation.
 The center operates a 24-hour toll-free Missing Children's Hotline and a CyberTipline.
-In 2018, there were over 424,000 reports of missing children made to law enforcement in the United States.
-In its 21st year and with support from OJJDP, the AMBER Alert system is now being used in all 50 states, the District of Columbia, Indian country, Puerto Rico, the U.S. Virgin Islands, and 27 other countries.
-As of September 2019, a total of 967 children had been successfully recovered through the AMBER Alert.
+In 2019, there were over 421,394 reports of missing children made to law enforcement in the United States.
+The AMBER Alert system is now being used in all 50 states, the District of Columbia, Indian country, Puerto Rico, the U.S. Virgin Islands, and 27 other countries.
+By the en of 2019, a total of 977 children had been successfully recovered through the AMBER Alert.

 Access to Victim Services